ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_21,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+a
+ag0
+an
+und
+Du
+no
+were ,10 cents a hundred! sixteen
+pounds of butter could be had for 25
+cents wine was 5 cents a quart, and
+a whole carcass of beef could be ob­
+tained for $7.50.
+How the imagina­
+tion is stirred by those figures until
+one reads that skilled carpenters were
+paid 12 cents a day and less skilled
+workers in proportion.
+The Okla­
+homan is much puzzled by it all, but
+at least he sees clearly when stating
 that the only hope is in increased
 production.
 We are having quite a seance with